edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

     SkipCertVerify = "false"
 ```

 - *Should consideration be given to allow metrics to be placed in different topics per name?
-If so, do we need a telemtry object?*
+If so, do we need a telemetry object?*
 - *Should consideration be given to incorporate alternate protocols/standards for metric collection such as https://opentelemetry.io/ or https://github.com/statsd/?*
 - *Should we provide a standard interface for the function that gets called by a schedule service (internal or external) to fetch and publish the desired metrics at the appointed time?*
     - *Do we dictate the use of the scheduler service for this or use the internal scheduler approach?*